nc-minibbs/mbbs/docs/data-pipeline.md

 The `get_latest_taxonomy` function is used internally for accessing the taxonomy.

 `route_stop_coordinates`
 : Lat/Lon of the individual point count stops for each route, as well as stop description notes 'R/mbbs_routes'.

 `excluded-submissions`
 : A file containing a list of eBird checklists to exclude.
-Primarily these are checklists that are duplicated, but in some case they may include pre-dawn (owling) checklists, or checklists that were identified as problematic or unreliable for some reason.
+Primarily these are checklists that are duplicated, but in some cases they may include pre-dawn (owling) checklists, or checklists that were identified as problematic or unreliable for some reason.

+`stop-deviations`
+: A configuration file identifying stops where
+(a) some deviation from the protocol occurred and/or (b) the stop was visited but no birds were observed.
+In the latter case,
+eBird does not include an empty checklist, so this is used to add back 0 counts for these stops.

 ## Relations between sources and products